-Winter is just around the corner here in Camas & Washougal, Washington.
+Winter is just around the corner here in Camas & Washougal, and Vancouver Washington.
 Winter brings cold temperatures and the threat of frost and freezing.
-If you’re worried about your plants dying due to frost, there are several things you can do to prevent this.
+If you’re worried about your plants dying due to cold weather, there are several things you can do to prevent this.

 You can purchase a special plant cover to ensure your plants stay safe from frost.
 You can also cover your plants with old blankets (or other fabric) or even burlap.
 Whatever route you take, these materials help insulate your plants in the evening and early morning hours and keep frost from accumulating on your plants.
 However, it is important to take these covering off during the sunny day-time hours to ensure your plants will get the benefit of the sun’s nourishing rays.
 If left on all winter, your plants will die from lack of sunlight, which is, obviously, counterproductive.